juergenweb/FieldtypeSimpleAddress/README.md

 ### To do

-I have planned to include settings for required fields, so you can individual select if an inputfield is required or not.
+I have planned to include settings for required fields, so you can select if an inputfield should be required or not.

 ## How to install